wikimedia/wikipeg/README.md

 be used before their first assignment.

-Parameters have a type detected at compile time: boolean, integer, string or reference.
+Parameters have a type detected at compile time: boolean, integer, string, reference, or labeled expression.
 Initial values for each type are:
   - boolean: false
   - integer: 0
   - string: ""
   - reference: null
+  - labeled expression: null (or the integer or string default value)

 The parameter namespace is global, but the value of a parameter reverts to its previous value after termination of the assigning rule reference.